A Comprehensive Guide to the Digital Operational Resilience Act (DORA)

 Third-party dependencies

 Managing risks arising from third-party ICT service providers is a critical aspect of DORA.
 Financial institutions often rely on a wide range of third-party providers, each with its own risk profile and resilience capabilities.
-Ensuring that all third-party relationships comply with DORA’s requirements requires robust due diligence processes and continuous monitoring, which can be resource-intensive.
+Ensuring that all third-party relationships comply with DORA’s requirements requires robust due diligence processes and continuous monitoring, including maintaining registers of ICT third-party providers’ contractual arrangements that must be available for competent authorities, which can be resource-intensive.

 Evolving threat landscape